razvgrecu/test-child/readme.md

 - update fork and merge older stuff

-- some new content which altered
+- some new which changed